-Klein has collaborated with a number of new music specialists in the United States and Europe, having composed works for the International Contemporary Ensemble, Pittsburgh New Music Ensemble, cellist Madeleine Shapiro, saxophonist Andreas van Zoelen (Raschèr Saxophone Quartet), flutists Helen Bledsoe (Ensemble Musikfabrik) and Elizabeth McNutt, contrabassoonist James Rogers (Pittsburgh Symphony Orchestra), bassist Michael Hartt (Indianapolis Symphony Orchestra), pianist Redi Llupa, and glass harmonica specialist Thomas Bloch.
-He has also worked with vocalists Joan LaBarbara and Dora Ohrenstein (Philip Glass Ensemble), the Elgart/Yates Guitar Duo, and the music-telling troupe Tales & Scales.
-He has been a featured guest composer at academic institutions, conferences, and music festivals throughout North America, Europe, and Asia.
-Klein's compositions have been performed and broadcast internationally, and have been recognized by such organizations as the National Endowment for the Arts, American Composers Forum/Jerome Foundation, American Music Center, Gaudeamus Foundation of Amsterdam, and ASCAP.
-His recorded works are available on the Innova, Centaur, Crystal, and Mark labels.
+Klein's compositions have been performed and broadcast internationally and his work has been recognized by such organizations as the National Endowment for the Arts, American Music Center, Pew Center for Arts & Heritage, Gaudeamus Foundation, International Society for Contemporary Music, International Confederation of Electroacoustic Music, Society of Composers, Inc., Society for Electroacoustic Music in the United States, American Composers Forum/Jerome Foundation, Meet the Composer, National Foundation for Advancement in the Arts, and ASCAP.
+Commissions, recordings, and other collaborations with new music specialists in the US and abroad include the International Contemporary Ensemble, the Pittsburgh New Music Ensemble, Orchestra 2001, Voices of Change, the Texas New Music Ensemble, TrioPolis, Amorsima Trio, cellist Madeleine Shapiro, saxophonist Andreas van Zoelen (Raschèr Saxophone Quartet), flutists Helen Bledsoe (Ensemble Musikfabrik) and Elizabeth McNutt, contrabassoonist James Rodgers (Pittsburgh Symphony Orchestra), bassist Michael Hartt (Indianapolis Symphony Orchestra), pianist Redi Llupa, glass harmonica player Thomas Bloch, and vocalists Joan LaBarbara and Dora Ohrenstein (Philip Glass Ensemble).
+He has been a featured guest composer at academic institutions, conferences, and music festivals throughout the Americas, Europe, and Asia.
+His recorded works are available on the Innova, Centaur, Crystal, and PARMA labels.

-Klein holds degrees in composition from Indiana University (DM, 1991), University of California, San Diego (MA, 1986), and California State Polytechnic University, Pomona (BA, 1984).
-His composition teachers have included Harvey Sollberger, Claude Baker, Robert Erickson, and Roger Reynolds.
-He is currently distinguished teaching professor at the University of North Texas College of Music, where he has served as chair of Composition Studies since 1999.
+Klein holds degrees in composition from Indiana University (DM, 1991), University of California, San Diego (MA, 1986), and California State Polytechnic University, Pomona (BA, 1984), where his composition teachers included Harvey Sollberger, Claude Baker, Robert Erickson, and Roger Reynolds.
+He is currently Distinguished Teaching Professor at the University of North Texas College of Music, where he has served as Chair of Composition Studies since 1999.

 Visit Dr. Klein's personal web site.